-- 4 Select the features you want to assign to the ring tone. - 5 When you are finished, press \bigcirc under Done.
+- 4 Select the features you want to assigned the ring tone to. - 5 When you are finished, press $\odot$ under Done.

 Note: This icon ♠ appears on the display if you set your handset to neither vibrate nor make a sound for phone calls.